blagerweij/dotfiles/README.md

 ## Install your dotfiles onto a new system (or migrate to this setup)

-If you already store your configuration/dotfiles in a Git repository, on a new system you can migrate to this setup with the following steps:
+If you have stored your configuration/dotfiles in a Git repository, and want to migrate to a new system, you can setup with the following steps:

-* Install xcode command line tools
-* Install homebrew
+### Install homebrew

+Homebrew is a very convenient package manager for MacOS.
+On a fresh machine, you'll need to install Homebrew first:

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+This step should also install the XCode Command Line Tools, which includes Git.
+You'll need Git installed for the next steps.

+### Setup your private key

-* Goto bitwarden to grab your private key, save in .ssh
+Goto the website of the password manager of your choice (e.g. bitwarden.com) to grab your private key, save in .ssh

+### Clone your dotfiles

 First clone your dotfiles into a bare repository in a "dot" folder of your $HOME, then checkout the actual content from the bare repository to your $HOME:

     git clone --bare <git-repo-url> $HOME/.dotfiles
-    alias dot='/usr/bin/git --git-dir=$HOME/.dotfiles --work-tree=$HOME'
+    alias dot='git --git-dir=$HOME/.dotfiles --work-tree=$HOME'
     dot config --local status.showUntrackedFiles no
     dot checkout